krasen86/blockchain-todo-list/README.md

 Start ganache and check the dev-server port.
 Make sure to update the port in the truffle-config file to match that of ganache dev server

+You can use MetaMask to connect to the ganache blockchain from the browser

 Inspired by the FreeCodeCamp course